 Instructions

-- Cover the lid with a kitchen towel to prevent condensation (please don’t skip!).
-Fill a large frying pan with water about ½ inch (1.3 cm) deep.
-Cover the pan with the lid and slowly bring water to a boil.
-STEAMER: You can also use a regular steamer, but the cooking time will be slightly longer than my method here.
-Please read the storage and reheating information at the end of the recipe.
+- Fill a large frying pan with water about ½ inch (1.3 cm) deep.
+Cover the lid with a kitchen towel to prevent condensation (very important).
+Cover the pan with the lid and slowly bring it to a boil.
+You can use a regular steamer, but the cooking time will be slightly longer.
+Please read how to store and reheat at the end of the recipe.

 To Make the Basic Steamed Cake